Modern Slavery Statement | Cerillion Skip to main content Skip to footer

 Introduction

-This Statement explains how Cerillion complied with its obligations under the UK’s Modern Slavery Act during the financial year 2024 (1 October 2023 to 30 September 2024).
+This Statement is made by Cerillion plc on behalf of itself and its subsidiaries (together, “Cerillion”) and explains how Cerillion complied with its obligations under the UK’s Modern Slavery Act during the financial year 2025 (1 October 2024 to 30 September 2025).

 Cerillion is committed to playing its part to help combat and prevent slavery and human trafficking, as detailed below.
 Cerillion is also committed to ensuring its internal processes enable both our organisation and supply chains to be free from slavery or human trafficking, including forced labour and child labour.